jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 (Fig2. - http://www.physics.queensu.ca/~saxs/GISAXS.html)

-Note the difference here is, that in the first Figure the sample is horizontal and beam is tilted, as it is commonly used for liquid surface scattering (“GEO\_LSS”).
+Note the difference here is, that in the first image the sample is horizontal and beam is tilted, as it is commonly used for liquid surface scattering (“GEO\_LSS”).
 For solid samples it may be more convenient to tilt the sample itself and rest of instrument stays fixed (“GEO\_SOL”).
 In my rare encounters with GISAXS technique, this is what I have used.

 These two geometries differ in the calculation of alfa-f needed for calculation of q in vertical direction.
 For GEO\_SOL the detector is perpendicular to the original (incoming) beam direction and the alfa-f calculation does not require any more input from user as the calculation is simply the angle of the outgoing triangle – alfa-I as shown in Fig 2 here.